wanghaisheng/responsive-landing-page-starter/content/blog/en/make-app-to-phone-call-using-flutter.md

     }
 ```

-Notice that we store the state in the enum, but we are sending it as a string.
+Notice that you store the state in the enum, but you are sending it as a string.
 Communication with Flutter happens on the `main` thread, so you need to use `Handler` to switch threads.
 The `MethodChannel` will call `updateState` method defined in the `main.dart` file.

 ### Retrieve SDK state by Flutter